 salt and pepper

 While a spatchcock chicken can fit on any grill, a spatchcock turkey takes up a little more real estate.
-My 14 pound turkey easily fits on my 26.75” One Touch Gold, or if I was using gas, my Summit Grill Center.
+My 14 pound turkey easily fits on my 26.75” One Touch Gold, or if I was using a gas grill, my Summit Grill Center.
 For a 22” kettle, I would use a turkey closer to 10 pounds.

 Tools: Kitchen Shears